matrix-org/matrix-spec-proposals/proposals/2659-appservice-ping.md

 * For other connection errors, `M_CONNECTION_FAILED` and HTTP 502.
   It is recommended to put a more detailed explanation in the `error` field.

+## Alternatives

+* The ping could make an empty `/transactions` request instead of adding a new ping endpoint.
+A new endpoint was found to be cleaner while implementing, and there didn't seem to be any significant benefits to reusing transactions.
+* Appservices could be switched to using websockets instead of the server pushing events.
+This option is already used by some bridges, but implementing websocket support on the homeserver side is much more complicated than a simple ping endpoint.

 ## Unstable prefix
 The endpoints can be implemented as `/_matrix/app/unstable/fi.mau.msc2659/ping` and `/_matrix/client/unstable/fi.mau.msc2659/appservice/ping` until they land